Mambouna/pgturbo/doc/ide-mode.rst

 Example
 -------

-Here is a Pygame Zero program that draws a circle.
+Here is a Pygame Turbo program that draws a circle.
 You can run this by pasting it into IDLE::

-    import pgzrun
+    import pgtrun

     WIDTH = 800